-Internal referrals can be a vital part of a successful hiring strategy.
-But they’re not the silver bullet they’re often made out to be.
-Here we’re looking at how to leverage employee referrals to get great people to supplement your talent pool…
+Internal referrals can be a vital part of a well rounded hiring strategy.
+Here we look at how to leverage employee referrals to supplement your talent pool…

 So here’s our top 5 tips for leveraging internal referrals in your hiring process.

 Your team are already busy.
 Adding another task to their to do lists probably isn’t at the top of your agenda.
 So make it as easy and rewarding as possible for people to come forward and suggest someone they know.

 We did this by offering a month’s salary to anyone who referred us a candidate we went on to hire.
 Sounds like a lot.
 But having key positions lying open probably costs a lot more in the long run.

 You might not be able to offer this amount for every person, so ask your team what they would prefer.
 Perhaps it’s an extra day off, perhaps an early finish on a Friday.
 Maybe they get to work on a particular project.

 Either way, offering them something they’d like — money or benefits — is another way to improve your company’s standing with your employees.
 Who might then pass that positive opinion onto the people they’re referring…